rng-guy/NFSMWBartender/README.txt

  • the global cop-spawn limit for how many cops in total may chase you at any given time,
  • how quickly cops flee the pursuit if they don't belong (if at all),
  • which vehicles may spawn to chase and search for you (any amount; with counts and chances),
- • which vehicles may spawn in regular roadblocks (same as above),
+ • which vehicles may spawn in regular roadblocks (same liberties as above),
  • which vehicles may spawn as pre-generated cops in scripted events (ditto),
  • which vehicles may spawn as free patrols when there is no active pursuit (chances only),
  • which vehicle spawns in place of the regular helicopter, and